sh-navid/OpenIPKit/README.md

 # PyHelper
-This module a set of helper functions for OpenCV, ImageProcessing, CV and Python.
+This is module a set of helper functions for OpenCV, ImageProcessing, ComputerVision and Python.

 ## Draw Helper
 ### Draw Star and Triangle